 My Comment: What I like about this article is that the author took six ideas and turned them into statements you can share with others.
 These are perfect conversation starters to have with your team.
 Take one each week and discuss it… and act on it.

 (Loyalty 360) Loyalty360 talked to Steven Bautista, the head of charity at Zappos, to find out more about Zappos for Good.

-My Comment: I’ve always believed that “giving back” is part of a customer service and CX strategy.
-People like doing business with the companies they know care about others.
+My Comment: I’ve always believed that “giving back” is part of customer service and CX strategy.
+People like doing business with companies they know care about others.
 Zappos is an amazing retailer that aligns with this concept.
 Here is some insight into their “Zappos for Good” program, direct from Steven Bautista, the head of charity at Zappos.